Azendus™ – PET SAMe

 Azendus™ PET-SAMe significantly increases the liver’s glutathione level.
 This is critical because glutathione is the chief antioxidant produced in the liver, also known as the “super antioxidant”.
 Age, stress, free radicals and environmental conditions can dramatically impact the liver’s health and accelerate the aging process.
 Azendus™ SAMe is converted into glutathione, thus having the therapeutic benefits for the liver to combat oxidative stress, cellular damage, free radical activity and DNA breakdown, allowing the body to detoxify.

-Azendus™ PET-SAMe is the only SAMe with a Plant based coating.
-No plastic co-polymer coating material- only pure Pharmaceutical Grade SAMe and Gentle Plant derived enteric coating materials.*
+Azendus™ PET-SAMe is formulated with pure Pharmaceutical Grade SAMe and Gentle Plant derived enteric coating materials.*